 - Used in industries.

-Thus, in this article, we had an overview of what is AC motor.
+Consequently, we had a summary of what is AC motor.
 It is a machine that changes the form of alternating electrical energy input to an output of mechanical energy.
-Apart from this, we had also studied its construction, working, types, speed control, and applications.
+We also analyzed its construction, working, types, speed control, and uses.
 Here is a question for the readers, How the speed of an AC motor can be controlled?